 - Feasibility analysis of remediation strategies.

-Chapter 18, of the Department Project Development Procedures Manual (PDPM), contains additional information regarding addressing contamination during project development and specifically during the design phase.
+Chapter 18, of the Caltrans Project Development Procedures Manual (PDPM), contains additional information regarding addressing contamination during project development and specifically during the design phase.

 Contamination issues to be addressed during construction will be documented in the Environmental Commitments Record (ECR).
 As these issues are addressed, the ECR must be updated accordingly.

 Even when all appropriate procedures to identify and characterize contamination have been followed, it is still possible that the SSPs or NSSPs prepared for contamination management during construction are found to be inadequate once construction begins.
 This can occur because it is not always possible to predict what will be found in the subsurface based on limited sampling.
-In these cases, the Resident Engineer should consult with their Environmental Construction Liaison/Coordinators (ECL) (list of ECLs is on internal website), the DHWTS, and the Division of Environmental Analysis, Hazardous Waste, Air, and Noise Office to develop a strategy and to prepare any needed contract change orders (CCOs).
+In these cases, the Resident Engineer should consult with their Environmental Construction Liaison/Coordinators (ECL) (list of ECLs is on the intranet), the DHWTS, and the Division of Environmental Analysis, Hazardous Waste, Air, Noise and Paleontology Office to develop a strategy and to prepare any needed contract change orders (CCOs).

 At the completion of construction, both the ECR and the Certificate of Environmental Compliance (CEC) should document completed actions, results, and any future/on-going reporting, monitoring, or remediation.